RichiH/vcsh/README.md

 ### available.d

-The files you see in $XDG\_CONFIG\_HOME/mr/available.d are mr configuration files that contain the commands to manage (checkout, update etc.) a single repository. vcsh repo configs end in .vcsh, git configs end in .git, etc. This is optional and your preference.
+The files you see in $XDG\_CONFIG\_HOME/mr/available.d are myrepos configuration files that contain the commands to manage (checkout, update etc.) a single repository. vcsh repo configs end in .vcsh, git configs end in .git, etc. This is optional and your preference.
 For example, this is what a zsh.vcsh with read-only access to my zshrc repo looks likes.
 I.e. in this specific example, push can not work as you will be using the author's repository.
 This is for demonstration, only.
 Of course, you are more than welcome to clone from this repository and fork your own.

     [$XDG_CONFIG_HOME/vcsh/repo.d/zsh.git]
     checkout = vcsh clone 'git://github.com/RichiH/zshrc.git' zsh